-Objective 1: Monitor the state's work to develop a UCG guidance document to be used by developers seeking to advance UCG projects and by regulators as a road map for the permitting process.

-Objective 2: Promote UCG evaluations of Trust land through identification of additional Trust lands with potential for UCG and conduct a lease offering if appropriate

-Objective 3: Establish UCG royalty provisions for leases.
-Research royalty provisions in other jurisdictions and develop provisions for Trust leases.
+Deleted: Objective 1: Monitor Linc Energy's proposed demonstration test burn in Wyoming.
+The feasibility of the UCG process using coal of similar quality in Alaska was to Objective 1 : Monitor the state's work to develop a UCG guidance document to be used by developers seeking to advance UCG projects and by regulators as a road map for the permitting process. be demonstrated in a test burn in Wyoming by Linc Energy.¶ ¶ Objective 2: Promote UCG evaluations of Trust land through identification of additional Trust lands with potential for UCG and conduct a lease offering if appropriate Objective 2 Deleted: 3 Objective 3: Establish UCG royalty provisions for leases.
+Research royalty provisions in other jurisdictions and Deleted: 4 develop provisions for Trust leases.
 Consideration should be given to establishing the royalty on either a BTU basis or a coal value basis.